 - In a bowl, beat the eggs with a pinch of salt and fresh ground pepper.
 Add the caramelized leeks, cooked potatoes, and rosemary leaves to the eggs.
 Stir to combine.

-- In a non-stick skillet, heat the remaining tablespoon of olive oil over medium heat.
+- In a non-stick skillet, heat the remaining tbsp of olive oil over medium heat.
 Pour the egg mixture into the skillet, spreading it evenly.
 Cook for about 5 minutes, or until the edges start to set.

 - Carefully flip the omelet using a plate to assist, and cook the other side for an additional 3-5 minutes, or until the omelet is fully set and golden brown.